lizsuter/shirp-edna/REVAMP-MiFish-COI-handsamples-notebook.md

 ./automate_reblast.sh results-revamp-2024-CO1c CO1_2024c
 ```

-# RUN C AND RE-RUN EXPEDITION-A. GOT DELETED WHILE I WAS MODIFYING AND TESTING AUTOMATE SCRIPT

 Meanwhile, the taxonomy files were generated with incorrect tabs and this is messing up taxonomy when importing to R. To quickly correct them so i can continue in R: